Kayli/logspub/philosophy.md

   - semantic (tarski theory of truth)
     - idea has to conform to a statement (sentense) expressed in some fixed language
     - axioms define initial truth statements
-    - theorems define truth statements derived from axioms and other proven theorems (sometimes referred as recursive definition)
+    - theorems define truth statements derived from axioms and other proven theorems (recursive definition)
+    - most relevant in formal sciences

 ## relativism, antirealism

 - standards of truth, rationality, and ethical right and wrong vary greatly between cultures and historical epochs
   - there are no universal criteria for picking best between them

+## pragmatism

+- is a philosophical tradition
+- considers words and thoughts as tools and instruments for prediction, problem solving, and action
+- it rejects the idea that the function of thought is to describe, represent, or mirror reality

 ## evolutionary epistemology